rush-lang/rush/docs/language/inheritance.md

 ## Deriving a Base Class

 The following example defines a class, `dog`, that derives the base class `animal`.
-The dog class also defines an overridden implementation of the base class' `speak` method, with behaviour specific to the dogs.
+The dog class also overrides the implementation of the base class' `speak` method, with behaviour specific to the dogs.

 ```rush
 class dog inherits animal